DonBahall/CurrencyExchange/README.md

 Currency exchange
 A program written that takes real data from api (https://api.nbp.pl) parses it and returns a response in the required currency

-Used technologies
+Used technologies:

 SpringBoot,HTML,CSS,JS,Ajax

-Instructions for use
+Instructions for use:

 1) Run the project
 2) Open the project on the page http://localhost:8080/